bgoonz/BGOONZ_BLOG_2.0/notes/docs/Gatsb ConfigAPI.md

 ## [](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/#polyfill)Polyfill

 Gatsby uses the ES6 Promise API.
-Because some browsers don’t support this, Gatsby includes a Promise polyfill by default.
+Because some browsers don't support this, Gatsby includes a Promise polyfill by default.

-If you’d like to provide your own Promise polyfill, you can set `polyfill` to false.
+If you'd like to provide your own Promise polyfill, you can set `polyfill` to false.

 ```
 module.exports = {  polyfill: false,}